Mo - Do: 8 - 16 Uhr

 Fr: 8 - 12 Uhr

 You find information about the admission procedure here: STARTING

 The degree program

-The bachelor’s degree program electrical engineering is aligned with basic and method acquisition.
-In 6 study semesters it teaches all elements and principles and methods qualifying for a profession that are required for solving issues in the socialization of electrical engineering.
-Specialization takes place only in the master’s degree program.
-Anther target is teaching key qualifications such as communication and team skills, presentation and moderation competences.
-High value is placed on students acquiring a well-founded technical and system knowledge in the major areas of electrical engineering that is taught through the basic modules.
-This permits understanding and analysis of interrelations in the connections in electrotechnical systems.
+The bachelor’s program in Electrical Engineering is oriented towards basic principles and methods.
+In 6 semesters, it teaches all professional basics and methods that are required for solving problems in the fields of Electrical Engineering.
+Specialization takes place later in the master’s degree program.
+Another goal is to teach key qualifications such as communication, teamwork, presentation and moderation skills.
+Great importance is attached to ensuring that students acquire a well-founded specialist and system knowledge in the major areas of electrical engineering, which is taught in the basic modules.
+This permits an understanding and the analysis of interrelations in electrical engineering systems.

-- A relevant advance internship with a minimum duration of 14 weeks should usually be documented before registering for the first examination in the third subject-related semester.
+- A relevant pre-study internship with a minimum duration of 14 weeks should usually be documented before registering for the first examination in the 3rd semester of the degree program.

-- The study program is also offered as a practice-integrated dual study program (phases of study + practice alternate in the company).
+- Also offered as a dual study program with practical integration (degree program + practical work in the company).

-Electrical engineers work in nearly all industry and service branches, in classical electrical engineering and electronics, as well as in mechanical engineering and automotive construction, in medical technology or the IT and telecommunications industries.
-Electrical engineers are innovators, not only in the classical areas of electrical engineering and computer science, but also in other key industries.
+Electrical engineers work in nearly all branches of industry and services, in conventional electrical engineering and electronics as well as in mechanical and automotive engineering, in medical technology or in the IT and telecommunications industries.
+Electrical engineers are innovators, not only in the conventional fields of electrical engineering and information, but also in other key industries.